SwethaMagesh/CS-Gate-Notes/CS/DBMS.md

 ### Natural vs Inner
 - Column doesn't repeat and column repeats
+- In natural join there is no "on". while inner join works only with "on".//dhan

 ### UNION, INTERSECTION, MINUS
 - column name not necessarily same